Genaios/TextMachina/docs/source/overview.md

 Feel free to contribute to ![icon](https://github.com/Genaios/TextMachina/blob/main/assets/typewriter.png?raw=true) by raising an issue.

-Please install and use the [dev-tools](dev-tools) for correctly formatting the code when contributing to this repo.
+Please install and use the :doc: dev-tools for correctly formatting the code when contributing to this repo.

 ## 🏭 Commercial Purposes
 ========